-- (1) The applicant shall provide one copy in electronic format of the relevant base case system data on a portable solid-state drive, in a format acceptable to the board staff, with a description of the analysis program and the data format. - (2) The applicant shall provide a brief statement of how the proposed facility fit into regional expansion plans and the applicant's most recent long-term gas forecast report, including the following:

-- (a) Reference to any description of the proposed facility in the most recent long-term gas forecast report of the applicant. - (b) If no description was contained in the most recent long-term gas forecast report, an explanation as to why none was filed in the most recent long-term gas forecast report.
+- (1) Provide one copy in electronic format of the relevant base case system data on a portable solid-state drive, in a format acceptable to the board staff, with a description of the analysis program and the data format. - (2) Unless exempt from filing a long-term forecast report, provide a brief statement of how the proposed facility fit into regional expansion plans and the applicant's most recent long-term gas forecast report, including the following: - (a) Reference to any description of the proposed facility in the most recent long-term gas forecast report of the applicant. - (b) If no description was contained in the most recent long-term gas forecast report, an explanation as to why none was filed in the most recent long-term gas forecast report.